 Today James nd I went along to see Symphony, Soup and a Sandwich at the Royal Concert Hall.
 It was the first time that James has been available to come with me and it was really nice to be there with him.
 As usual the place was packed; today was Beethoven’s Symphony no. 4, and although we weren’t very familiar with the piece we found it very enjoyable; we both like a bit of Beethoven.
 Next year there will be a week when the RSNO will play all nine symphonies (as well as other stuff) on six nights in a row, for £40 per person which is an amazing price to hear all that music.
 It sounds very interesting but a bit intense!
 I will think about it.

-When we got home I popped along to see Grandma and who should arrive but David and Chanel, who had been out for a walk and had also decided to visit her.
-I’m very proud of how Ally and Davie like to spend time with their Grandma, and she can’t wait to see Jamie when he comes home in June.
+When we got home I popped along to see Grandma and who should arrive but Davie and Chanel, who had been out for a walk and had also decided to visit her.
+I’m very proud of how Ally and Davie like to spend time with their Grandma, and she can’t wait to see Jamie when he comes home for a visit in June.

 This evening I was looking forward to starting to watch the third series of Line of Duty, however I couldn’t resist Ally’s suggestion of a game of Trivial Pursuit.
 It’s very hard to resist Ally as he is kind of relentless.
 Oh my goodness, it went on for ages, although we did have a good laugh during it.
 Ally won.
 The cats were very interested in what we were up to and while they were watching us I took the opportunity to squirt their three monthly dose of worming solution on the back of their necks; they were both very indignant.